bit2world/ReduxToolkit-vs-ContextAPI/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was created by React + Typescript + ReduxToolkit

+The main purpose of this project is what is difference between Context API vs Redux Toolkit.

 ## Available Scripts